stafiprotocol/developer/docs/modules/point_system.md

 Point system has become a new paradigm for protocol bootstrapping and growth.
 Under the hood, it calculates points based on the balance of LST staked by users.
 Users earn points every period(e.g. a day or an hour) until the LST is no longer held.
 In this implementation only the LST minter/staker can earn points, users can not if they received LST from others.

+## Compatibility

+Currently this module is compatible with ETH LSD, EMV LSD and LRT stack.

 ## Install Build Tools

 Install `make`, `gcc` and `git`